Energy in Japan: Nuclear power

 By late 2015, both of the Sendai Nuclear Power Plant's reactors had reopened and restarted producing nuclear energy.
 Other nuclear plants, such as the Takahama Nuclear Power Plant, have received permission to reopen, and other nuclear reactors are beginning the process of restarting.

-In a draft of Japan’s seventh long-term energy plan (December 2024), the Japanese government expresses the aim that nuclear power should account for 20% of Japan’s energy supply by 2040, rising from 8.5% in 2023.
+In a draft of Japan's seventh long-term energy plan (December 2024), the Japanese government expresses the aim that nuclear power should account for 20% of Japan's energy supply by 2040, rising from 8.5% in 2023.
+This goal was raised to increase Japan's energy self-sufficiency rate to approximately 30 to 40% by 2040.

+Japan's 7th Strategic Energy Plan further emphasizes the proactive use of nuclear power, driven by the growing energy demand for more energy with Digital Transformation (DX) and Green Transformation (GX).

+Japan has restructured the usage of nuclear power in several ways.
+One is to rebuild a new advanced reactor that incorporates enhanced safety mechanisms and will only be approved with the consent of local communities.
+In addition, under the GX Decarbonization Power Source Act, a new system is proposed that excludes periods of shutdown from the 60-year maximum operating limit.
+Moreover, Japan will continue to promote its nuclear fuel recycling system.
+The plan is to reprocess used nuclear fuel to extract plutonium, which can then be reused as MOX fuel in nuclear reactors.
+This process is known as pluthermal.
+Japan aims to have at least 12 reactors using MOX fuel by FY2030.
+The government is currently working towards the completion of the Rokkasho Reprocessing Plant and MOX Fuel Fabrication Plant.

+As a result, compared to the 7.7% share of nuclear generation in 2023, it has risen to 8.2% in 2024.

 The policy to increase the share of nuclear energy, which dates from 2015, reversed a decision by the previous Democratic Party.

-As of 1 January 2022, operating reactors are:
+As of 2025, operating reactors are: